 Fixed assets investment is one of the major driving forces of the economy.
 In 2015, fixed assets investment grew by 10.2%.
 In 2016, it grew by 8.1%.
 In Jan-Oct 2017, fixed assets investment grew by 7.3%, down from 7.5% in Jan-Sep 2017.

 Added-value of industrial output (by large enterprises with annual sales exceeding RMB20 million) grew by 6.1% and 6% respectively in 2015 and 2016.
-In Jan-Apr 2017, added-value of industrial output grew by 6.7% with foreign-invested enterprises grew by 6.5%.
+In Jan-Aug 2017, added-value of industrial output grew by 6.7% with foreign-invested enterprises grew by 6.9%.

 In 2015, consumer price index (CPI) increased by 1.4% with food prices up by 2.3% and non-food prices up by 1%.
 In 2016, CPI went up by 2% with food prices up by 4.6% and non-food prices up by 1.4%.
 In Jan-Oct 2017, CPI went up by 1.5% with food prices dropped by 1.6% and non-food prices up by 2.3%.

 In 2015, retail sales grew by 10.7% (real growth at 10.6%).
 In 2016, retail sales increased by 10.4% (real growth at 9.6%).
 In Jan-Oct 2017, retail sales increased by 10.3% with sales of household electrical appliances growing at 9.5%, garments & footwear at 7.3%, furniture at 12.9%, jewellery at 6.4% while automobiles at 6.3%.

-China’s Manufacturing Purchasing Managers’ Index (PMI) (compiled by China Federation of Logistics & Purchasing and China Logistics Information Centre) dropped to 51.2 in April 2017 from 51.8 in March 2017.
+China’s Manufacturing Purchasing Managers’ Index (PMI) (compiled by China Federation of Logistics & Purchasing and China Logistics Information Centre) up from 51.4 in July 2017 to 51.7 in August 2017.